stakater/infrastructure-reference/README.md

 **Available availibility zones**:
 Availibility zones for a region, that are availble to your AWS account

+#### GoCD Configuration
+* Set up GoCD Configuration file (`cruise-config.xml`)
+* Set up the `gocd.parameters.txt` file.
+* One more step in GoCD configuration is assigning agents, which takes place after your infrastructure has been created and GoCD is running

+(For more information on how to configure GoCD, follow the link)

 #### Advanced Configuration:
 Advanced options such as:
 * Adding/Removing ELBs for a module